matthewkling/phylospatial/README.md

-A key difference between `phylospatial` and other spatial phylogenetic R libraries is that all functions in this package work not only with binary presence-absence data but also with continuous community data types such as occurrence probabilities or abundances.
+A key difference between `phylospatial` and other spatial phylogenetic R libraries is that all functions in this package work not only with binary presence-absence data but also with quantitative community data types including occurrence probabilities or abundances.
 These quantities are treated as weights in all computations throughout the package, avoiding the need to discard information by thresholding continuous data.